Resource Allocation with Multi-Team Collaboration Based on Hamilton's Rule: Introduction

 \section{Introduction}

-The ability of multi-agent systems to collaborate effectively is critical for large-scale autonomous robotic systems, where dynamic and uncertain environments may require adaptive resource allocation across large mission areas.
-This distributed collaboration between multiple robot teams requires a careful balance between mission priorities for individual teams and overall system performance, e.g., \cite{lim2009market,dasgupta2011effects,butler2024collaborative,butler2024resilience}.
-As an approach to solving this problem, we take inspiration from behaviors observed in nature, where altruistic decision-making between related organisms can increase the overall fitness of the group, so long as the benefit gained by the benefiting organism is greater than the relative cost to the altruistic organism \cite{hamilton1964genetical}.
-In this sense, we consider how teams of robots may relate to each other in the context of relative mission importance, and we consider the use of individual robots themselves as a shared resource between all cooperating teams.
+Multi-robot systems are increasingly deployed in large-scale and safety-critical applications such as search-and-rescue, environmental monitoring, and disaster response, e.g., \cite{lim2009market,dasgupta2011effects,kim2024area,butler2024collaborative,butler2024resilience,lin2023dynamic}.
+Some of these tasks often require teams of robots to operate in parallel across geographically distinct regions, while balancing between mission priorities for individual teams and overall system performance.
+A key challenge in such scenarios is the optimal allocation of available robots across multiple teams, weighed by the priorities of the individual team missions, driving the entire system to an optimized overall effectiveness.

-Resource allocation in multi-agent systems is a problem that has been approached in the literature to distribute computation resources \cite{anussornnitisarn2005decentralized,jiang2022collaborative, banerjee2016multi}, with applications including cyber-physical systems \cite{afrin2021resource}, UAV team deployment \cite{dai2022multi}, and smart grid scheduling \cite{nair2018multi}.
+This challenge connects directly to the broader literature on resource allocation in multi-agent systems, e.g., \cite{anussornnitisarn2005decentralized,jiang2022collaborative, banerjee2016multi}, with applications including cyber-physical systems \cite{afrin2021resource}, UAV team deployment \cite{dai2022multi}, and smart grid scheduling \cite{nair2018multi}.
+For instance, \cite{dai2022multi} combines reinforcement learning with communication resource allocation, for UAV deployment, optimizing coverage and communication.
 In addition to computation resource distribution, other works consider collaboration in manufacturing \cite{li2018multi} and the collaborative management of supply chains \cite{fu2015adaptive}.
-However, in this work, we consider scenarios where agents themselves may be considered as a system resource, with the assignment of an agent to a team increasing the effectiveness of the team in completing their assigned mission.

-In contrast with previous approaches, this work contributes to solving the resource allocation problem for multi-team systems by formulating the problem as an ecologically inspired altruistic decision process, where teams compare the relative importance of their assigned missions, as well as relative cost or benefit between teams gaining and losing robot team members, respectively.
-Thus, we propose a framework ensuring that resources are reallocated between teams only if the collaboration between them is beneficial for the entire multi-team system, and give an example of this framework applied to a multi-team coverage control problem.
+Game-theoretic frameworks have also been proposed to handle dynamically changing environments, where task demands evolve over time and robot allocations must adapt accordingly, e.g., \cite{park2021multi}.
+In practice, however, assigning an additional robot to a team can directly increase that team’s mission effectiveness.